Air Quality

 Congestion Mitigation and Air Quality (CMAQ) Improvement Program

 Georgia DOT is responsible for the administration of the CMAQ program in the State of Georgia.
-The CMAQ program is a federally funded program authorized under the Fixing America’s Surface Transportation Act (FAST Act) as part of § 1114; 23 U.S.C.
-149. Georgia is eligible to receive CMAQ funds due to violations of the National Ambient Air Quality Standards (NAAQS) for ozone and Particular Matter (PM) 2.5.
-GDOT is responsible for distributing the funds to the nonattainment MPOs through the CMAQ distribution formula, verifying projects selected meet the CMAQ requirements outlined in the Interim Program Guidance dated November 12, 2013, and submitting the CMAQ Report to FHWA on an annual basis.
+The CMAQ program is a federally funded program authorized under the Bipartisan Infrastructure Law” (BIL) (Public Law 117-58, also known as the “Infrastructure Investment and Jobs Act” (IIJA)).
+The BIL authorizes the Congestion Mitigation and Air Quality Improvement (CMAQ) Program at 23 United States Code (U.S.C.)
+149 to fund transportation projects and programs that reduce mobile source emissions in air quality nonattainment and maintenance areas.
+Georgia is eligible to receive CMAQ funds due to previous violations of the National Ambient Air Quality Standards (NAAQS) for ozone and Particular Matter (PM) 2.5.
+GDOT is responsible for distributing the funds to the nonattainment and maintenance areas through a competitive funding process for projects that meet CMAQ requirements outlined in the interim guidance published on November 6, 2024.

 In accordance with the CMAQ Program Guidance listed above, GDOT consults with the Environmental Protection Division (EPD) of the Department of Natural Resources prior to selecting the final list of projects.
-GDOT and the MPO consider any comments received from the EPD when selecting the final list of projects to be recommended for funding.
-Once the “final” list of recommended projects has been selected, GDOT then reviews the list with FHWA’s Georgia Planning group to verify eligibility and to answer any questions they may have on specific projects.
-The eligible projects then move forward to be approved by the MPO Committees and start the programming process at GDOT.
+GDOT considers any comments received from the EPD when selecting the final list of projects to be recommended for funding.
+Once the "final" list of recommended projects has been selected, GDOT then reviews the list with FHWA's Georgia Planning group to verify eligibility and to answer any questions they may have on specific projects.
+The eligible projects then move forward to start the programming process at GDOT.

 Georgia DOT is making every effort to keep traffic moving smoothly in our state, but delays are inevitable.
 You can manage your commute and reduce the number of vehicles on our roadways by exploring alternatives to driving during peak traffic hours.
 There is no better time to try commute options that will make getting to and from work easier.